CTA Hierarchy: Where to Place Your Calls-to-Action

 Mobile-optimized approach:

-- Prioritize primary CTA more aggressively
+- Prioritize the primary CTA more aggressively.

-- Reduce secondary CTA prominence
+- Reduce secondary CTA prominence.

-- Test one-handed operation
+- Test one-handed operation.

 Visual test: Blur your homepage (literally, in Photoshop or similar).
 Can you still identify: